gocke/CSGOGameStateSDK/README.md

 ## Use Instructions ##

-Just create a CSGOGameObserver Object (with the CSGOClient Server adress), subcribe to its messageReceived event and start.
+Just create a CSGOGameObserver Object (with the CSGOClient Server adress),

+subscribe to its messageReceived event and start.

 ```
 #!c#
             CSGOGameObserverServer csgoGameObserverServer = new CSGOGameObserverServer("http://127.0.0.1:3000/");

             csgoGameObserverServer.receivedCSGOServerMessage += OnReceivedCsgoServerMessage;

             csgoGameObserverServer.Start();

 ```